 During the middle of one of our deployments I found him alone and he was crying.

 I asked what the issue was, to which he responded, “My wife told me (via email) she is sick of me being a pussy and that she wants to leave with the kids.
-I know she’s found someone else and I’m going to come back from this deployment to an empty house without my kids… Why can’t I be more like you, why can’t she love me, why can’t the other guys respect me, why am I such a fucking weak loser….”
+I know she’s found someone else and I’m going to come back from this deployment to an empty house without my kids.
+Why can’t I be more like you, why can’t she love me, why can’t the other guys respect me, why am I such a fucking weak loser?”

 I’d like to point out before continuing on with my friend’s story: This plight is one that many men are facing.
 Those who push the female imperative are paying no heed to the mental health issues men are suffering from entirely due to their repression of self.

-Back to deployment
+Back to deployment…

 You know what the first action we took was?
 I made him come with me and the rest of the guys to the gym 6 days a week.
-He had always played the role of funny fat guy emulating Peter Griffin and Homer Simpson.
+He had always played the role of the funny fat guy emulating Peter Griffin and Homer Simpson.
 When we’d get drunk he would be the guy doing the ‘Truffle Shuffle’ and while we’d all be laughing, his wife was never amused.

-But make no mistake the ‘prescription’ I gave him to reclaim his ‘masculine self’ is almost textbook to what I would give today, 9 years later.
+But make no mistake the ‘prescription’ I gave him to reclaim his ‘masculine self’ is almost textbook to what I would give today, 11 years later.

 This all led to him commanding respect from others and demanding the best from himself.
-A few times we came to blows and I fucking loved it.
+A few times we came to blows and I loved it.
 He was finally standing up to me and not just cowering or being a Yes Man.

 I don’t know what was said in the emails or letters to his wife, but I do know that she was home when we returned and they are still married to this day.

 Maybe it was her recognition that he was OK walking away and that he had found purpose outside of her.
-Maybe she saw he was no longer a Yes Dear kind of guy, maybe it was that he went from being able to do .5 pull-ups to 13 strict, he lost weight, and was dressing better… maybe it was all of the above.
+Maybe she saw he was no longer a Yes Dear kind of guy, maybe it was that he went from being able to do .5 pull-ups to 13 strict, he lost weight, and was dressing better.

-He was able to reclaim his masculine nature and the message I pushed the entire fucking time was that he was not becoming more like me or the other guys he idolized; he was becoming who he should have been the entire time, a Man.
+He was able to reclaim his masculine nature and the message I pushed the entire time was that he was not becoming more like me or the other guys he idolized; he was becoming who he should have been the entire time, the undiluted version of himself.

 By following the path laid out by the those supporting the female imperative, these guys are chewed up and spit out while doing what they thought was the ‘right’ thing for a man to do.

-You need to become a voice, start sending your own signals without regard to whether it’s ‘PC’.
-You can’t try to be someone else as you aren’t walking their path, you’re walking your own.
+You need to become a voice, start sending your own signals without regard to whether it’s “PC” You can’t try to be someone else as you aren’t walking their path, you’re walking your own.
 You can be like someone else, more assertive, replicate some fashion you like, try hobbies masculine men are found doing, etc. But never lose your own identity to trying to become someone else.
-You can’t be me, you can’t be Rollo, and you can’t be Bruce Wayne or Patrick Bateman.
+You can’t be me, you can’t be Craig, and you can’t be Bruce Wayne or Patrick Bateman.
 You have to be you and you have to own the shit out of it.

 Be another masculine voice that will help change the landscape for men.
 Allowing others to recognize that they can lend their voice to the cause of reclaiming masculinity.
-The ripple effect will do the rest.